Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 const myLexer = new chevrotain.Lexer([Identifier, ForKeyword]);
 ```

-- Note that this validation is limited to simple patterns such as keywords
+- Note that this validation is limited to simple patterns such as keywords.
   The more general case of any pattern being a strict subset of a preceding pattern
-  will require much more in depth RegExp analysis capabilities.
+  will require much more in-depth RegExp analysis capabilities.

-To resolve this simply re-arrange the order of Token types in the lexer
+To resolve this, simply re-arrange the order of Token types in the lexer
 definition such that the more specific Token types will be listed first.

 ```javascript